One Story: Squat for Tradition, Sit for Modernity

 About the One Story project

-One Story is a National Reading Movement initiative by the National Library Board to make Singapore short stories - originally written in Tamil, Malay, Chinese, or English – available in the other languages.
+One Story is a National Reading Movement initiative to make Singapore short stories - originally written in Tamil, Malay and Chinese - available in the other languages.
 The project aims to bring these stories to more readers beyond the language communities that they were originally written for.
-“Razi” is a short story by Dr Sa’eda Buang that was originally written in Malay.
+“Squat for Tradition, Sit for Modernity” is a short story by Cultural Medallion recipient Chia Joo Ming that was originally written in Chinese.
 This book features the story in all four languages.

 About the Author

 Born in Singapore in 1959, Chia Joo Ming was presented with the Young Artist Award for Literature by the National Arts Council of Singapore in 1993.
 He was subsequently invited to participate in the Iowa International Writing Program in 1995.
 In 2014, he was appointed as Writer-in-Residence at Nanyang Technological University.
 He was conferred the S.E.A Write Award in 2017 and the Cultural Medallion in 2021.

 He has been described as “one of the ten keywords of Singapore’s Chinese cultural perspectives” by Professor David Der-Wei Wang, Department of East Asian Languages and Civilizations, Harvard University.

 Chia has 11 published books.
 He won the Singapore Book Award in 1996 for New Words of Worldly Tales.
 He also won the Singapore Literature Prize in 2006, 2010 and 2020 for Reconstructing Nanyang, m40 and Kian Kok respectively.
 His novel, Exile or Pursuit received a commendation award at Singapore Literature Prize in 2016.